learningequality/kolibri/docs/dev/uap/key_concepts.rst

 A **Classroom** (this name is chosen to distinguish from Python classes) is a collection of **Learners** and **Coaches**.
 The Learners in a Classroom may be subdivided into **Learner Groups**.
 Learners and Coaches are both **Roles** associated to a Class, which can be assigned to **Users**.
-A User may not be both a Learner and a Coach for a single Class, but may be a Learner for one Class and a Coach for another Class.
+A User may not be both a Learner and a Coach for a single Class, but may be a Learner for one Classroom and a Coach for another Class.
 Classes and Learner Groups are collectively referred to as **Collections**.

 Users are further distinguished by their **data access permissions** (DAPs).
 Discrete pieces of data (like video and